LAST UPDATED: 6/15/26 – Cape Town Travel Guide

 Robben Island

-How to Get There
+How to Get to Cape Town

 If you are visiting Cape Town from outside of South Africa, the easiest way to visit is to fly directly into the Cape Town International Airport (CPT).
 From the airport, it is easy to rent a car or to catch a taxi or ride share to your hotel.
 If you are visiting Cape Town as part of a tour, most likely your tour operator will arrange an airport pickup for you.

 If you have the time and are comfortable driving, I definitely recommend renting a car when visiting Cape Town.
 It is a great way to get around and see what you want to see on your own time schedule.
-Otherwise, the city does have a Hop-On-Hop-Off tour bus service that will take you to all of the top attractions in-and-around the city.
+Otherwise, the city does have a Hop-On-Hop-Off tour bus service that will take you to all of the top attractions in and around the city.

 If you plan to visit other locations within South Africa during your trip, I recommend flying between cities to save yourself valuable trip time.
 South Africa Airlink is a great airline that offers very competitive airfare prices and has wonderful service, so I highly recommend them.
 However, many visitors will fly into Cape Town and then drive up the coastline to the Garden Route.
-For information on how far the drive is from Cape Town to other major cities in South Africa, please refer to my driving distance table that I have included in my Cape Town travel guide below.
+For information on how far the drive is from Cape Town to other major cities in South Africa, please refer to the driving distance table that I have included in my Cape Town travel guide below.

-READ MORE: |
+| READ MORE: |

 ![]() |

-Garden Route Adventure Guide |
+| Garden Route Adventure Guide |

-City | Distance | Drive Time |
+| City | Distance | Drive Time |

-Mossel Bay | 385km | 4hrs 15min |
+| Mossel Bay | 385km | 4hrs 15min |

-George | 429km | 4hrs 30min |
+| George | 429km | 4hrs 30min |

-Plettenberg Bay | 521km | 5hrs 45min |
+| Plettenberg Bay | 521km | 5hrs 45min |

-Gqeberha | 749km | 8hrs 30min |
+| Gqeberha | 749km | 8hrs 30min |

-Bloemfontein | 1,005km | 11hrs |
+| Bloemfontein | 1,005km | 11hrs |

-Johannesburg | 1,398km | 15hrs |
+| Johannesburg | 1,398km | 15hrs |

-Durban | 1,635km | 17hrs 45min |
+| Durban | 1,635km | 17hrs 45min |

-Best Time to Visit
+Best Times to Visit Cape Town

-While Cape Town is a city that can be enjoyed year-round, depending on what you would like to do when you visit there will be better times of year to plan your travel.
+While Cape Town is a city that can be enjoyed year-round, depending on what you would like to do when you visit, there will be better times of year to plan your travel.
 In order to assist you in planning your visit to Cape Town for the optimal time of year, I have included some valuable information on the best times to visit Cape Town for you to review in my Cape Town travel guide below.

 January to March